wp-plugins/xili-tidy-tags/readme.txt

 == Upgrade Notice ==

+As recommanded, don't forget to make a backup of the database.
 Upgrading can be easily procedeed through WP admin UI or through ftp.

 == More infos ==